symbolicdata/symbolicdata.github.io/CASN.markdown

 ### Towards a Computer Algebra Social Network

 The vision is a digitally supported distributed social network within Open Science for the needs of the Computer Algebra Community.
-A first prototype to technically support such a social network will be build upon the [Xodx implementation](http://aksw.org/Projects/Xodx.html) (Natanael Arndt, U Leipzig) of the [DSSN network stack](http://aksw.org/Projects/DSSN.html) designed and developed by Sebastian Tramp (U Leipzig).
+A [first prototype](http://symbolicdata.org/CASN) to technically support such a social network will be build upon the [Xodx implementation](http://aksw.org/Projects/Xodx.html) (Natanael Arndt, U Leipzig) of the [DSSN network stack](http://aksw.org/Projects/DSSN.html) designed and developed by Sebastian Tramp (U Leipzig).

 For the moment we collect directly within the SD database

 -   [informations about upcoming conferences](http://symbolicdata.org/Data/Tagungsankuendigungen/)
+    -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/tagungsankuendigungen/) in the Wordpress based site of the CA Fachgruppe

 and plan to collect